cyberark/conjur/design/authenticators_health_api.md

 1. The operator runs the request once again and until he gets a healthy response

 **Note**: we should list in the response all the authenticators which are implemented in Conjur.
-Authenticators for which we didn't implement the health-check will have the message "not-implemented".
+Authenticators for which we didn't implement the health-check will have the message "health-check-not-implemented".
 A possible response can look like this:
 ```
 {